enesgunumdogdu/enesgunumdogdu/README.md

 - 🔭 Python ,
 - 🌱 Java,
-- 🗝 Kotlin
+- 🗝 Kotlin,
 - 👯 Machine Learning,
 - 📫 Artificial Intelligence(AI),
-- ⚡ Deep Learning
+- ⚡ Deep Learning,
 - 💬 Android Development

 **For Any Kind Of Inquiries Contact Me From The Addresses Below**